Winners of 2025 OGANESSON Prize announced

 The award recognises his outstanding contribution to the creation of trustworthy artificial intelligence in scientific and applied fields and the training of highly qualified young specialists in modern information technology.

-Alexei Semikhatov, Chief Researcher at the Division of Theoretical Physics at the RAS Lebedev Physical Institute, host of the Question of Science programme on the Nauka TV channel, host of the Universe Plus YouTube channel, lecturer, and author of popular science films.
+Alexei Semikhatov, Head of the Laboratory of the Theory of Fundamental Interactions at the RAS Lebedev Physical Institute, lecturer, and author of popular science films.

-He is awarded for outstanding contribution to the popularisation of scientific knowledge in Russia, particularly in quantum physics.
+He is awarded for outstanding contribution to the Russian science communication, including quantum physics popularisation.

 The 2025 OGANESSON Prize ceremony will take place next February in Moscow.
 The 2024 prize was awarded to the laureates on 14 February this year at the Pushkin State Museum of Fine Arts.